isomerpages/govtech-stp/_start-here/Departing from Singapore.md

 ---
 <div id="top"></div>

 <p style="margin-top:0px; margin-bottom:15px; font-size:18px; line-height:1.35;">There are <b>no restrictions</b> imposed on departures from Singapore.
-However, <b>travellers must abide by the travel requirements imposed by the overseas destination</b>.
+However, <b>travellers must abide by the travel requirements imposed by their overseas destination</b>.
 Review the following if you are planning to leave Singapore:</p>

 <ol style="margin-top:10px; margin-bottom:10px; font-size:18px;">
   <li style="margin-top:10px; margin-bottom:10px; font-size:18px; line-height:1.35;"><a href="#advisories">Travel Requirements Imposed by Destination Coutnry/Region</a></li>